(copy the text below into a new chat)

 I’m designing a science unit and need help identifying a strong anchoring phenomenon that will engage students and spark inquiry.

-A brief note on how it could support the unit storyline or learning goals
+Briefly explain how it could support the unit storyline and learning goals

 Here’s what you need to know: